Jason Ballard

-Jason Ballard is an American politician and attorney who is a member of the Virginia House of Delegates for the 12th district.
-Elected in November 2021, he assumed office on January 12, 2022.
+Jason Ballard is an American politician and attorney who is a Republican member of the Virginia House of Delegates for the 42nd district.
+Elected to the 12th district seat in November 2021, Ballard assumed office on January 12, 2022.

 Education

 Ballard earned a Bachelor of Arts degree from Concord University, a Juris Doctor from the West Virginia University College of Law, and a Master of Laws from The Judge Advocate General's Legal Center and School.

 Career

 Ballard served in the United States Army for 12 years, including as a lawyer for the United States Army Judge Advocate General's Corps.
 Since retiring from the military, he has worked as an attorney and partner at Headley Ballard LLC.
-He is also a member of the Pearisburg Town Council.
+He is also a former member of the Pearisburg Town Council.
 He was elected to the Virginia House of Delegates in November 2021, defeating Democratic incumbent Chris Hurst.